Mohaiminulislam1989/woocommerce-upcoming-product/readme.txt

 = 1.0 =
 * Initial release

-== Upgrade Notice ==

-Update will come soon

 == Frequently Asked Questions ==

-Q: Does it supports all product type?
+* Q: Does it supports all product type?
-A: Yes.
+* A: Yes.

-Q: How to remove coming soon text on single product page?
-A: Remove your product price.

-Q: Does this plugin support all theme?
+* Q: Does this plugin support all theme?
+* A: Yes.

+* Q: Does this plugin change products status upcoming to live on available date automatically?
+* A: Yes.

+* Q: Does this plugin auto restock product on available date?
-Y: Yes.
+* A: Yes.

+*Please suggest me some feature and update will come soon.